 I will persevere with KDP PPC and hope that KDP can lift their game in the future, especially on data reports.

 Goodreads.
-I used this a couple of times for no return at all, and I was confused by their setup, to be frank.
-Perhaps since Amazon took over Goodreads it may have changed, but judging by my recent experience with KDP, I doubt it.
+I used this a couple of times for no return at all.
+I was confused by their setup, to be frank.
+Perhaps since Amazon took over Goodreads it may have changed.
+But judging by my recent experience with KDP, I doubt it.

 So, what’s my take on investing money in PPC advertising to sell ebooks and books?

-It has very limited value, as the cost per click is normally too expensive in relation to the price of ebooks and books to make it a viable long-term strategy.
+Pay per click advertising has very limited value for ebooks.
+The cost per click is normally too expensive in relation to the price of ebooks and books to make it a viable long-term strategy.